On Shimura's decomposition: The space

 \section{The space $S_0(N,\chi)$}

 Let $N$ be a natural number such that $4 \mid N$.
 Let $\chi$ be an even Dirichlet character of modulus $N$.
-In this section we study the subspace $S_0(N,\chi)$ of $S_{k/2}(N,\chi)$.
-If $k\geq 5$, then $S_0(N,\chi)=0$ by definition.
-We therefore take $k=3$ in this section.
-In this case, $S_0(N,\chi)$ is defined as the subspace spanned by single-variable theta-series as we explain below.
-We give Shimura's \cite{Shimura} definition of these theta-series and prove that they in fact form a basis of eigenforms; we therefore know the precise dimension of $S_0(N,\chi)$.
+In this section we study the subspace $S_0(N,\chi)$ of $S_{k/2}(N,\chi)$ which is defined as the subspace spanned by single-variable theta-series when $k=3$; for $k\geq 5$, we define $S_0(N,\chi)=0$.
+We give Shimura's \cite{Shimura} definition of these theta-series and prove that they in fact form a basis of eigenforms; we therefore know the dimension of $S_0(N,\chi)$.

 Let $\psi$ be a primitive odd Dirichlet character of conductor $r_\psi$.
 Let

 Shimura proves \cite[Proposition 2.2]{Shimura} that $h_\psi \in S_{3/2}(4 r_{\psi}^2,(\frac{-1}{.})\psi)$.
 Consider the operator $V(t)$.
 By definition,